-Pollinator Monitoring Scheme: Flower-Insect Timed Count
+PWMS UK Pollinator Monitoring Scheme: Flower-Insect Timed Count

 Many wild and cultivated plants depend on insects to pollinate their flowers, with successful pollination leading to successful seed or fruit production.
-There are concerns that numbers of pollinating insects such as bees and flies may be declining, but we need more data to be able to track any changes in abundance across the country.
-The Flower-Insect Timed Count (FIT Count) is designed to collect new data on the numbers of flower-visiting insects, as part of a wider set of studies for a national Pollinator Monitoring Scheme (PoMS).
+There are concerns that numbers of pollinating insects such as bees and flies may be declining, but we need more data to be able to track changes in abundance across the country.
+The Flower-Insect Timed Count (FIT Count) is designed to collect new data on numbers of flower-visiting insects, as part of a wider set of surveys under the UK Pollinator Monitoring Scheme (PoMS).